 The MA Program

 In the Thesis program the student chooses five semester-long courses in consultation with the Director and Advisors of the program (see Course Offerings, below).
-Candidates are encouraged to select courses particularly relevant to their intended thesis research and to continue their exploration of the full range of periods and approaches in English literary study.
-Students should therefore enroll in courses that expand their coverage of the discipline.
+Candidates are encouraged to select courses particularly relevant to their intended thesis research as well as to continue their exploration of the full range of periods and approaches in English literary study.
+The goal is to balance breadth of coverage with a deep concentration in one area of research specialization.
+Students should therefore enroll in some courses intended to expand their coverage of the discipline.
 The Master's thesis is written during and after course completion in close consultation with the thesis supervisor.
 In the Non-thesis program the student chooses seven semester-long courses in consultation with the Director and Advisors in the program.
 The Research Paper is undertaken during the period of course work and completed shortly thereafter.

 The PhD Program

-The doctoral program in English combines course work with an emphasis on independent research prior to and during the dissertation.
-Major and minor areas of concentration are established through course choice and dissertation subject, and a requirement of reading competence in one foreign language pertinent to the research area rounds out the student's academic profile.
+The doctoral program in English combines course work, undertaken in the first year (PhD2), with an emphasis in later years on independent research prior to and during the dissertation.
+Major and minor areas of concentration are established through course choices and the definition of the subjects for both the Compulsory Research Project (completed in PhD3) and the final PhD dissertation.
+A requirement of reading competence in one foreign language pertinent to the research area rounds out the student's academic profile.

-The first semester of PhD IV is intended for initial dissertation research and the submission of the Dissertation Proposal.
-PhD IV is designed for dissertation research, the candidate consults closely with a supervisor during the research and writing of the doctoral dissertation.
+In their first year (PhD 2) doctoral students register for two doctoral Pro-Seminars, which amount to an intensive year-long study of current issues in literary theory combined with a wide-ranging introduction to current professional practice.
+Students also complete four graduate courses, two in each semester.
+In their second year (PhD3) all students undertake the Compulsory Research Project.
+This year of intensive supervised study in the dissertation area, culminating in oral examination of a scholarly paper, is an important aspect of preparation for dissertation research.
+The Language Requirement must also be fulfilled by the end of the second semester of PhD3.
+The first semester of PhD4 is intended for initial dissertation research and the submission of the Dissertation Proposal.
+PhD4 is designed for dissertation research; the candidate consults closely with a supervisor during the research and writing of the doctoral dissertation.
 Upon successful examination and oral defence of the dissertation, the candidate is awarded the degree of Doctor of Philosophy.

-Departmental support for the candidate does not end with the award of the doctoral degree.
+Departmental support for the candidate does not end with the awarding of the doctoral degree.
 The Graduate Placement Officer is a faculty member assigned specifically to assist recent graduates with professional placement.
-The GPO will comment on covering letters and resumes, oversee the preparation of the student dossier and the running of the departmental dossier service, attend major conferences when possible in the company of recent graduates and draw on all possible professional contacts in an effort to place McGill's graduates promptly and effectively in the academic profession.
+The GPO will consult on covering letters and resumes, oversee the preparation of the student dossier, attend major conferences when possible in the company of recent graduates and draw on all possible professional contacts in an effort to place McGill's graduates promptly and effectively in the academic profession.
 In the last few years, McGill has been quite successful in placing its students in well-known universities in Canada and the United States.

-Each year the Department of English offers approximately fifteen semester-long graduate courses covering a broad range of English literature, drama and theatre, and cultural studies.
-Courses vary from year to year.
-In addition, students in the MA program or in PhD I are permitted to register for up to two seminars at the 500-level.
-These seminars also cover a wide range of periods and approaches.
+Each year the Department of English offers approximately fifteen semester-long 600- and 700-level graduate courses, and an equivalent number of 500-level seminars, covering a broad range of English literature, drama and theatre, and cultural studies.
+Course topics vary from year to year.
+Students in the MA program or in PhD I are permitted to register for up to two seminars at the 500-level.